ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 fails, the aggregator marks the report share as invalid with the error `hpke-decrypt-error`.
 Otherwise, it outputs the resulting `input_share`.

-#### Input Share Validation {#input-share-batch-validation}
+#### Early Input Share Validation {#early-input-share-validation}

 Validating an input share will either succeed or fail.
 In the case of failure, the input share is marked as invalid with a corresponding ReportShareError error.

-The validation checks are as follows.
+Before beginning the preparation step, Aggregators are required to perform the following generic checks.

 1. Check if the report has never been aggregated but is contained by a batch that has been collected.
 If this check fails, the input share MUST be marked as invalid with the error `batch-collected`.
 This prevents additional reports from being aggregated after its batch has already been collected.
-2. Check if the report has already been aggregated with this aggregation parameter.
+1. Check if the report has already been aggregated with this aggregation parameter.
 If this check fails, the input share MUST be marked as invalid with the error `report-replayed`.
 This is the case if the report was used in a previous aggregate request and is therefore a replay.
-An aggregator may also choose to mark an input share as invalid with the error `report-dropped` under the conditions prescribed in {{anti-replay}}.
-3. Depending on the query type for the task, additional checks may be applicable:
+1. Depending on the query type for the task, additional checks may be applicable:
     * For fixed-size tasks, the Aggregators need to ensure that each batch is roughly the same size.
 If the number of reports aggregated for the current batch exceeds the maximum batch size (per the task configuration), the